-- (1) Students who already have successfully completed courses offered by the supervising chair will be given preferential consideration. - a.
-Among applicants with the same number of successfully completed modules, places will be allocated according to the total number of ECTS credits achieved in the corresponding modules. - b.
-When places are allocated in accordance with b) and the number of applications exceeds the number of available places, places will be allocated according to the average grade of assessments taken in the correspon- - c.
-Among applicants with the same average grade, places will be allocated by lot. - (2) Any remaining places are available to students who have not yet successfully completed any courses of the supervising chair.
-The selection is made according to study progress (number of semesters); among applicants with the same number of semesters, places will be allocated by lot.
-A waiting list will be maintained and places re-allocated as they become available.
+- (1) Students who already have successfully completed courses offered by the Chair of Business Economics and Industrial Management will be given preferential consideration. - (2) Among applicants with the same number of successfully completed modules, places will be allocated according to the total number of ECTS credits achieved in courses of BWL und Industriebetriebslehre (Business Econmics and Industrial Management). - (3) Among applicants with the same number of ECTS credits, places will be allocated according to the average grade in courses mentioned in (2). - (4) Among applicants with the same average grade, places will be allocated by lot.